Lockhart receives GEN William G.T. Tuttle Jr Award for his leadership in transforming DeCA’s global logistics network

 |0

 This work, Lockhart receives GEN William G.T.
-Tuttle Jr Award for his leadership in transforming DeCA’s global logistics network, by Kevin Robinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Tuttle Jr Award for his leadership in transforming DeCA’s global logistics network, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Lockhart receives GEN William G.T.
-Tuttle Jr Award for his leadership in transforming DeCA’s global logistics network